-To be considered “exempt,” the employee must satisfy all three of these provisions:
+To be considered “exempt,” an employee must satisfy all three of the following requirements:

-- Exempt employees must be paid a salary instead of being paid on an hourly basis.
-This means the employer compensates the employee for any week in which they perform work (regardless of the quality or quantity of the employee’s work).
+- Exempt employees must be paid a salary as opposed to being paid on an hourly basis.
+This means the employer pays the employee for any week in which they perform work, regardless of the quality or quantity of the work.

-- Employees may also be exempt because of the nature of their work.
-The Fair Labor Standards Act (FLSA) includes exemptions for those performing executive, administrative and professional duties.
+- The nature of an exempt employee’s work must fall into one of the categories as defined by the FLSA, which includes exemptions for those performing executive, administrative or professional duties.
 It also exempts computer employees and those in outside sales.

 Exempt employees are not covered by the FLSA and are, therefore, not entitled by law to overtime pay.
 In theory, exempt employees receive compensation for their overtime work from their salary or from other benefits offered by the employer.
 Salaried employee overtime law has no provisions protecting these employees from long hours.
 If they find they are regularly working overtime, they must negotiate with their employer for a higher salary, time in lieu or a more reasonable workload.